Section 2. Lighting Aid and Obstruction NOTAMs

 …RWY 27 RTHL U/S…

 Originate NOTAMs on operational status of lighting aids for public use civil landing areas listed in the U.S. Chart Supplement.
 Each type of lighting requires separate NOTAMs.
-Technical Operations must be made aware of any runway lighting outages, as this is the office that maintains the equipment.
+Technical Operations must be made aware of any runway approach lighting outages, as this is the office that maintains the equipment.
 When describing restrictions, use Runway Centerline (RCL) with visual navigational aids.
-NOTAMS regarding lighting aids are originated as follows:
+NOTAMs regarding lighting aids are originated as follows:

-1. Approach light systems (ALS).
-Only use the runway direction for which the equipment pertains.
+1. Only use the runway direction for which the equipment pertains.

-2. Once commissioned and published, approach light systems need only be shown as ALS.
+2. When commissioning approach light systems, indicate the exact type of system (MALSR, MALSF, etc.).
+Once commissioned and published, approach light systems need only be shown as ALS.

-2. Visual approach lighting.
+1. Visual approach lighting.

 1. Visual approach slope indicator (VASI).